easy Guide to Plant Propagation

 Easy plant propagation guide, from roses to lilacs and more.
 You can grow a beautiful garden full of blooms for nearly free by propagating plants.

-And it is just as satisfying growing plants from seed you can’t buy at an everyday garden center.
+And it is just as satisfying growing plants from seeds you can’t buy at an everyday garden center.

 Propagate Geranium plants from Cuttings